 Sometimes I want a simple cake that doesn't require a lot of my time or ingredients and this Lemon Ginger Sponge Cake with Raspberries is quick and easy to make.
-I decided to add lemon to the cake since our lemon trees blessed us with buckets of lemons so I have been grating and juicing lemons like crazy.
+This light and airy lemon and ginger flavored sponge cake looks elegant topped with whipped cream and red raspberries and tastes heavenly.

 Because I have so many lemons and can't possibly use them all I freeze them in different ways ~

 - Zest the lemons and juice them, place the juice in an ice cube tray to freeze.
 Store the zested lemon in zip lock bags and the juice in the freezer for later.

 - Cut the lemons into slices, place them on a tray, and freeze, then put them in plastic bags for use later.
 This is a great way to add lemons to drinks.

 - Freeze the whole lemon and then grate it.
 Yes, you grate the whole lemon and it adds incredible flavor to cooked foods and baked goods.

 I love grating/zesting citrus and use this Microplane grater all the time, it stays sharp and the length is perfect for zesting all types of citrus.